osmanovicdino/mtcode/Code/Condensate/Nanostar.md

 each branch will be a list of 3 dimensional positions of length length_of_nanostar central particle will be a position of a single particle

+Current tasks:

+Simulation that sets up nanostars

+Function that looks at pair list and identifies whether they are both stickers or not